On the geometry of Cayley automatic groups: Introduction

 \section{Introduction}

-Cayley automatic groups, introduced by Kharlampovich, Khoussainov and Miasnikov in \cite{KKMjournal}, generalize the class of automatic groups while retaining their key {\em algorithmic} properties.
+Cayley automatic groups generalize the class of automatic groups while retaining their key {\em algorithmic} properties.
 Namely, the word problem in a Cayley automatic group is decidable in quadratic time, regular normal forms for group elements can be computed in quadratic time, and the first order theory for a (directed, labeled) Cayley graph of a Cayley automatic group is decidable.
+Their history traces back to S{\'e}nizergues who observed that the (standard) Cayley graph for the integral Heisenberg group is FA-presentable, with a proof first appearing in \cite{BlumensathG} in 2004 (see in particular page 651), and the concept was brought to the attention of combinatorial/geometric group theorists by Kharlampovich, Khoussainov and Miasnikov in \cite{KKMjournal}.

-The family of Cayley automatic groups is much broader than that of automatic groups, as it includes, for example, all finitely generated nilpotent groups of nilpotency class two \cite{KKMjournal}, the Baumslag-Solitar groups \cite{BerK-BS,KKMjournal}, higher rank lamplighter groups \cite{Taback18}, and restricted wreath products of the form $G\wr H$ where $G$ is Cayley automatic and $H$ is (virtually) infinite cyclic \cite{berdkhouss15,BETwreath}.
+The family of Cayley automatic groups is much broader than that of automatic groups, as it includes, for example, all finitely generated nilpotent groups of nilpotency class two \cite{KKMjournal}, the Baumslag-Solitar groups \cite{BerK-BS,KKMjournal}, higher rank lamplighter groups \cite{Taback18}, and restricted wreath products of the form $G\wr H$ where $G$ is Cayley automatic and $H$ is (virtually) infinite cyclic \cite{BETwreath,berdkhouss15}.

-As defined, the existence of a Cayley automatic structure for a group $G$ appears to impose no restrictions on its geometry.
+The existence of a Cayley automatic structure for a group $G$ appears to impose no restrictions on its geometry.
 This differs from the existence of an automatic structure; if a group $G$ admits an automatic structure then the Cayley graph with respect to any finite generating set $S$ enjoys the so-called fellow traveler property.
 This geometric condition requires that the normal form representatives for a pair of group elements at distance 1 in the Cayley graph $\Gamma(G,S)$ remain a uniformly bounded distance apart in this graph.